Testing Information for Faculty

 - Respond to student’s requests for an office appointment in order to discuss accommodations with the student.

-- Read and sign the Letter of Accommodation during the office appointment with the registered student and complete and sign the Request for Individualized Testing Accommodation (R.I.T.A) form.
+- Read and sign the Letter of Accommodation during the office appointment with the registered student and complete and sign the Testing Request Form (TRF).

-- Return the completed R.I.T.A to the student.
+- Return the completed TRF to the student.
 It is the student’s responsibility to return the form to Disability Services.
-Disability Services must receive the R.I.T.A form no later than five business days prior to the first scheduled test date.
+Disability Services must receive the TRF no later than five business days prior to the first scheduled test date.
 Testing accommodations at Disability Services are provided on a first come, first served basis.
-Submitting a Request for Individualized Testing Accommodation form does not guarantee testing accommodations at Disability Services.
+Submitting a Testing Request Form does not guarantee testing accommodations at Disability Services.

 - Add subsequent test dates to student’s testing schedule, if needed, in writing (email, fax, etc.) to Disability Services no later than two business days prior to the new test date.